 Create Shade Using a Beach Umbrella and a planter

-Edited by Maria, Anonymous, Graeme, Christine dela Cruz and 1 other
+Edited by Maria, Graeme, Christine dela Cruz, Doug Collins

 No Shade in the backyard can be difficult with small children.
 Sunburns, sun in the eyes and heat can make playtime outside dangerous to children.
 Options are limited, especially when you are limited on space and time in terms of growing a shade tree.
 This would also work for shading plants such as lettuce or peas when no shade is available in your garden area.